iesahin/xvc/book/src/ref/xvc-storage-new-rclone.md

 $ xvc storage new rclone --help
 Add a new rclone storage

+Uses the rclone configuration to connect to the storage.
+The remotestorage must already be configure with `rclone config`.

 Usage: xvc storage new rclone [OPTIONS] --name <NAME> --remote-name <REMOTE_NAME>

 Options: